jyztintan/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes

-This project serves as the basic recipe website with reference to [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes)
+Odin-Recipes is a simple web-based recipe organizer built as a beginner project through [The Odin Project](https://www.theodinproject.com).
+This project serves to introduce basic concepts of web development, including HTML, CSS, and Git.